Meta-Learning at Scale for Large Language Models via Low-Rank Amortized Bayesian Meta-Learning: Introduction

 \section{Introduction}

-Large language models (LLMs) handle a variety of tasks reasonably well \citep{radford2019language}.
-However, to tailor LLMs to specific domains, fine-tuning on specific datasets is often necessary.
-While methods such as low-rank adaptation (LoRA; \citet{Hu2021LoRALA}) fine-tune a pretrained LLM cost-effectively, a fine-tuned LLM is limited to the domain it is trained on.
-Its performance may not improve in other domains and sometimes worsens as it suffers from catastrophic forgetting.
-Such catastrophic forgetting may result in overfitting and erasing existing capabilities of the pretrained LLM \citep{Lazaridou2021MindTG, luo2025empiricalstudycatastrophicforgetting}.
+Large language models (LLMs) handle a variety of tasks well by default \citep{radford2019language}.
+However, fine-tuning is often necessary to tailor LLMs to specific domains.
+While methods such as low-rank adaptation \citep[LoRA;][]{Hu2021LoRALA} fine-tune a pretrained LLM cost-effectively, the fine-tuned LLM is often limited to the domain it is trained on.
+Its performance may not improve in other domains and sometimes worsens because of catastrophic forgetting, which can erase existing capabilities \citep{Lazaridou2021MindTG, luo2025empiricalstudycatastrophicforgetting}.

-Meta-learning is a strategy for solving this problem, training models on a variety of tasks in a way that supports generalization across tasks \citep{Finn2017ModelAgnosticMF}.
-However, meta-learning typically requires a large amount of computation and memory, making it challenging to apply to LLMs.
-One form of meta-learning that has been applied to LLMs involves fine-tuning models on in-context prompt-response examples \citep{min-etal-2022-metaicl, chen-etal-2022-meta}.
-Another more traditional approach, MAML-en-LLM \citep{mamlenllm}, adapts the Model-Agnostic Meta-Learning (MAML) \citep{Finn2017ModelAgnosticMF} framework to LLMs.
-However, both methods are limited in the size of the language models that can be used: the former requires long-context prompts, whereas the latter uses second-order gradient updates and saves a model for each task.
+In-context learning (ICL) adapts models to new tasks by conditioning on examples from the task in the prompt \citep{min-etal-2022-metaicl, chen-etal-2022-meta}.
+However, prompt-based approaches have limited expressivity, and their gains may diminish as the complexity of in-context information rises \citep{dou2026clbenchbenchmarkcontextlearning}.
+In-weights meta-learning is another strategy for solving this problem, training models on a variety of tasks in a way that supports generalization across tasks \citep{Finn2017ModelAgnosticMF}.
+MAML-en-LLM \citep{mamlenllm}, adapts the Model-Agnostic Meta-Learning \citep[MAML;][]{Finn2017ModelAgnosticMF} framework to LLMs.
+However, this approach requires a large amount of computation and memory, using second-order gradient updates and saves a model for each task, making it challenging to apply at scale.